-Additional information about municipal contributions is available on the Office of the State Auditor's website at www.auditor.state.mn.us.
-A Statement of Position, Required Municipal Contributions to Volunteer Firefighters' Pension Plans, can be found by going to "Local Officials" on the home page and clicking on "Statements of Position."
+Additional information about municipal contributions is available on the OSA website at www.auditor.state.mn.us.
+A Statement of Position, Required Municipal Contributions to Volunteer Firefighters' Pension Plans, can be found by going to "For Local Officials" on the home page and clicking on "Statements of Position."
 The Statement can be found on that page under the heading "Pensions."